 Protect yourself and your family with a legally binding Will.
 If you already have a will it's important to update it when things change, and makes sure your wishes are current, correct and up to date.

 There's a lot more to life these days and LifeLot acts as your very own personal database from which the information you gather and store can be retrieved quickly and presented to you in different ways.
-The information that is entered in My Legal will feed into many important document templates that you can create, like a Will or Enduring Power of Attorney.

 Often the only time you seem to think about your important documents is when you need them.
 And, often you can't find them because you either don't have an organised and centralised system for storing your important documents and/or the last time you needed them, you simply tossed it back into the sea of papers in your home office instead of putting it back where it belonged!